 Extraordinary Greek doric Temples 2,500 years old and organic Buffalo farmRead more

-The Buffalo Farm and Greek temples of Paestum tour is available from Naples, Sorrento, Positano, Amalfi, and Salerno and it can be adapted to the needs of cruise passengers.
+Paestum and Buffalo Farm tour is available from Naples, Sorrento, Positano, Amalfi, and Salerno and it can be adapted to the needs of cruise passengers.
 The driver will pick you up wherever you prefer.

 You will meet your guide and your driver at a prearranged time and place.

 According to the timing is possible to stop for lunch in the restaurant of the Farmhouse.

 Paestum is the Latin name of the Ancient Poseidonia, in honour of Poseidon, a town originally founded by the Greeks, specifically by Dorics in 650 B.C.
 The city is 9km south of the Sele River.
 This place was very important because it provided a natural border to keep the Etruscans out.
 This region had an abundant amount of travertine and it was used for building material of the town walls and the temples.

 It was useful to the Greeks because the land was fertile and this is the reason why Hera, goddess of fertility, became the prominent deity.

 The Greeks built three temples that are considered the best preserved Greek temples outside of Greece: the first temple is dedicated to Hera, queen of the Greek gods, sister and wife of Zeus.
 The temple of Hera was built around 550 BC, and is the oldest of the three temples.
 It is also referred to as the Basilica.

 The second and third temples are thought to be dedicated to Neptune and Ceres or Athena.
 That of Neptune was built around 450 BC, and is the most complete of the three temples: almost everything is intact except for the roof and parts of the inner walls.
 The temple of Ceres or Athena, was built around 500 BC and it was later used as a Christian church, indicated by three Christian tombs discovered in the floor.